pachyderm/docs-content/2.4.x/reference/helm-values.md

 ### cloudsqlAuthProxy

-This section is to configure the CloudSQL Auth Proxy for deploying Pachyderm on GCP with CloudSQL.
+This section is to configure the CloudSQL Auth Proxy for deploying {{%productName%}} on GCP with CloudSQL.

 - `connectionName` may be found by running `gcloud sql instances describe INSTANCE_NAME --project PROJECT_ID`